-Disney World Transportation Times: Every Route, Measured
+Disney World Transportation Times: Every Route, Compared

 Which resorts you can walk to a park, the scenic boats, the monorail loop — every connection, verified against Disney's official sources.

-Last updated: July 1, 2026
+Last updated: July 13, 2026

-🛟 Every time on this page is drawn from Theme Park Compass's human-verified route graph — last checked June 21, 2026, 365 connections across 42 Disney locations.
+🛟 Drawn from Theme Park Compass's route network — verified against Disney's official sources, last checked June 21, 2026, 365 connections across 42 Disney locations.
+The times are in-transit estimates — how we build them.

 The 7 resorts you can walk to a park from